Sign in

 Of course these issues will be greater if you’ve never worked remotely before.
 Just remember, working in an office also has its many challenges and lessons to learn.
 You learn new skills over time and these skills then crossover from your professional to personal life.

-But often it only takes 10 minutes on Google to solve the challenge on your own.
-Or a little more self confidence to implement the solution you already have in your mind.
-In a good team, working remotely should not discourage you from asking for help.
+You could consider posting an anonymous question or search articles posted on Slack, Quora, Linkedin or Reddit.
+The answers you receive may support your initial hypothesis or give you a burst of self confidence to implement the solution you already have in your mind.
+In a good team, working virtually should not discourage you from asking for help.
 However, when colleagues are further away you quickly learn to do more for yourself before requesting help.
-Developing this self reliance is also great for your self confidence.

 In a traditional office, time is managed in terms of when you arrive and when you leave.
 Everything you do in between is work, even when you’re checking Facebook or killing time before the earliest acceptable hour to leave.
 In an office you don’t always need to manage your time, because your very presence indicates it is working time.
+Effective planning, prioritizing, scheduling, setting milestones, and meeting deadlines are considered paramount skills for the successful teleworker.
+Engaging in these efficient behaviors for managing one’s time can make the difference between a poor performance review at the end of the year, or a stellar evaluation.
+Research has continually identified time management as a key success factor for the accomplished remote worker and remote team lead.

 Time management skills are a great lesson from remote working.
 Stereotypes suggest you have more opportunity to not work, because nobody is looking over you.
 However, studies show that you are likely to work more, despite having more distractions.
 How is that possible?
 Well, remote working is an opportunity to better manage your time.